 Tucked into the lush wilderness of Olympic National Park, Lake Crescent is known for its crystal clear water, gorgeous backdrops, and great recreational offerings along its shoreline.

-Aside from the historic lodgings, there are also tons of Lake Crescent hikes, kayak rentals, campgrounds, and beaches.
 We’ve outlined everything you need to know about this iconic lake below, so keep reading to learn all about Lake Crescent and the area that surrounds it.

 Exploring Lake Crescent

 Lake Crescent’s southern shore is located along Highway 101, about 20 miles west of Port Angeles.
-If you’re coming from the Seattle area, ferrying over to Kingston or Bainbridge Island and getting onto WA-104 and then Highway 101 is your best option.

 Because of Lake Crescent’s location inside Olympic National Park, visitors will need a pass to access the lake.